ungive/mediaremote-adapter/README.md

 # MediaRemoteAdapter

-A Swift package that allows macOS applications to control media playback and receive track information by bridging through the system's entitled Perl interpreter.
-It serves as a workaround for the `MediaRemote.framework` restrictions introduced in macOS 15.4.
+A Swift package for macOS that provides a robust, modern interface for controlling media playback and receiving track information, designed to work around the sandboxing and entitlement restrictions of the private `MediaRemote.framework`.

 ## How It Works

-This package is composed of two main targets:
-1.  **`MediaRemoteAdapter` (Swift):** A public Swift module that provides a simple `MediaController` class.
-Your application interacts exclusively with this class.
+This package uses a unique architecture to gain the necessary permissions for media control:

+1.  **Swift `MediaController`:** The public API you interact with in your app.
+It's a simple, modern Swift class.
-2.  **`CIMediaRemote` (Objective-C):** An internal C-language module containing the Objective-C code that makes the actual calls to the private `MediaRemote.framework` APIs.
+2.  **Objective-C Bridge:** An internal library containing the code that calls the private `MediaRemote.framework` functions.

-The `MediaController` does **not** call the Objective-C code directly.
-Instead, it executes a bundled Perl script (`run.pl`) which is signed by Apple and has the necessary entitlements to access the MediaRemote service.
-This script dynamically loads the compiled `CIMediaRemote` library (`.dylib`) and acts as a sandboxed bridge, passing commands in and streaming track data out.
+3.  **Perl Interpreter:** The `MediaController` does not call the Objective-C code directly.
+Instead, it executes a bundled Perl script using the system's `/usr/bin/perl`, which has the necessary entitlements to access the media service.
+4.  **Dynamic Loading:** At runtime, the Perl script dynamically loads the compiled Objective-C library, acting as a sandboxed bridge.
+It passes commands in from your app and streams track data back out over a pipe.

-This architecture provides the permissions of the original workaround with the safety and convenience of a modern, source-based Swift Package.
+This approach provides the power of the private framework with the safety and convenience of a modern Swift Package.

 ## Installation

-You can add `MediaRemoteAdapter` to your project as a Swift Package dependency.
+You can add `MediaRemoteAdapter` to your project using the Swift Package Manager.

 1. In Xcode, open your project and navigate to **File > Add Packages...**
 2. Enter the repository URL: `https://github.com/ejbills/mediaremote-adapter.git`